ftay16/Data-Science-Portfolio/ReadME.md

 # Table of Contents
 Project 1: Food Delivery Recommendation
 - Description: In this project, I performed exploratory data analysis on Food delivery order dataset to clean and understand the data.
 Next, I implemented a User-based Collaborative Filtering Recommendation Model to recommend customers new cuisines based on historical food orders of similar customers.
 - Tools Used: Python, Pandas, Matplotlib, Sklearn.

+Project 2: SQL Demonstration
+- Description: In this project, I converted my Movies dataset from pandas dataframe to SQL engine.
+I performed several SQL queries to demonstrate my understanding of CTEs, joins and logic in SQL.
+- Tools Used: Python, Pandas,SQL, sqlalchemy

 More projects are on the way, happy exploring!